East Germany: Organization

+East Germany officially described itself as a socialist workers' and peasants' state.
 The ruling political party in East Germany was the Sozialistische Einheitspartei Deutschlands (Socialist Unity Party of Germany; SED).
 It was created in 1946 through the Soviet-directed merger of the Communist Party of Germany (KPD) and the Social Democratic Party of Germany (SPD) in the Soviet-controlled zone.
-However, the SED quickly transformed into a full-fledged communist party as the more independent-minded social democrats were pushed out.
+However, the SED quickly transformed into a full-fledged communist party as the more social democrats were pushed out.
+The internal power organisation of East Germany was a unitary state.

 The Potsdam Agreement committed the Soviets to support a democratic form of government in Germany, though the Soviets' understanding of democracy was radically different from that of the West.
 As in other Soviet Bloc countries, non-communist political parties were allowed.
 Nevertheless, every political party in the GDR was forced to join the National Front of Democratic Germany, a SED-led coalition of parties and mass political organisations, which included: